Let me describe a typical day in the life of a Language Assistant in the TAPIF program. This is part of an excerpt from my journal:

 Of course I have students who won’t try, or don’t care, but I try to find a way to get them to participate.
 I don’t take that personally, because I took language in High School; I saw plenty of examples at their age that regardless of how amazing teachers are, sometimes there will still be students who frankly don’t give a crap.
 As an American, I have a bit of an advantage with most students because they find me exotic (LOL) and interesting and therefore are more inclined to listen to me.

-I’m constantly feeling lost!
+Despite having been here for several months, I’m constantly feeling lost!
 Some teachers change classrooms.
 If they don’t tell me which room to go to, I’m just walking around like a lost puppy checking each room until I find them!
 I can’t tell you how many times I’ve confidently approached a classroom door thinking yeah it’s totally this one, only to see the Math teacher or someone else there and have to turn on my heels.

 After the above story, I actually had one of the best days at work.
 My LP class surprised me with really good questions during our activity.
 Then I worked with an especially enthusiastic high school class who had me cracking up for an entire hour.
 Finally, I finished the day with a couple classes of 6th graders, who never cease to make me smile. 🙂 In most aspects I adore my job, however, there are a lot of moments when I’m like WHYYYYY PEOPLE WHYYYY!!